Alphabetical by Last Name:

 Kate Messner is an educator and the author of LOTS of books for young folks.
 Her debut BRILLIANT FALL OF GIANNA Z. (walker) was an EB White Read-Aloud Award winner.
 Her latest WAKE UP MISSING (walker) is an unputdownable science thriller.
 She also pens chapter books and picture books and non-fiction, because she is unstoppable!

 Stephanie Oakes is a middle school teacher by day, author of gritty-but-magical YA by night.
-Her pulse-pounding debut novel MINNOW, about a girl raised in a cult who is accused of a crime, is coming in 2014 from Dial/Penguin.
+Her pulse-pounding debut novel THE SACRED LIES OF MINNOW BLY, about a girl raised in a cult who is accused of a crime, is coming soon from Dial/Penguin.

 Gina Willner Pardo lives near the beach and writes wonderful books, most of them for young people.
 Her most recent title PRETTIEST DOLL (clarion) is about a 13-year-old runaway beauty queen.